 D. Licenses for Less than 2 Years.
 The Department may issue a provisional license if:

-(1) [An assisted living] A program is not in full compliance with this chapter:
+(1) An assisted living program is not in full compliance with this chapter:

 (a) But in the opinion of the Department, the noncompliance does not constitute a safety or health hazard; and